TriLoo/ImageProcessing/README.md

 	This dir includes the implementation of 'Image Fusion based on Rolling Guidance Filter'.

 	But, not work, the fusion result is not good at all.

+40. ./ ZJF2015_matlab

+	This dir includes the implementation of "Fusion for visible and infrared images using visual weight analysis and bilateral filter based multi scale decomposition"

+	Parameters should be further optimized.